ow-mods/ow-mod-man/owmods_gui/HELP.md

 ### On Flatpak

 Also ensure the game is located in `~/.steam/steam/steamapps/common/Outer Wilds`, otherwise the manager won't be able to find the game as it only has access to that folder.

+## Steam deck game mode won't work

+The manager itself can only be launched in desktop mode, but mods will persist if you switch to game mode and launch the game itself.

 ## I made a mod!
 How do I submit it?